Multiphase Flow

 In GEOS, the setup of a multiphase simulation starts in the Solvers XML block of the input file.
 This example relies on a solver of type CompositionalMultiphaseFVM that implements a fully implicit finite-volume scheme based on the standard two-point approximation of the flux (TPFA).
 More information on this solver can be found at Compositional Multiphase Flow Solver.

 Let us have a closer look at the Solvers XML block displayed below.
 The solver has a name (here, compflow) that can be chosen by the user and is not imposed by GEOS.
 Note that this name is used in the Events XML block to trigger the application of the solver.
-Using the targetRegions attribute, the solver defines the target regions on which it is applied.
+Using the targetRegions attribute, the solver defines target regions on which it is applied.
 In this example, there is only one region, named reservoir.

 Note